hangarr/py11ocvex/README.md

 The example includes the following files:
 ```
 * bin
     rebuild             - script to rebuild and install extension with "./bin/rebuild"

 * docs
     pybind11.pdf        - current version of "pybind11 Documentation" by Wenzel Jakob

-* py11ocvex
+* py11ocvex             - Simple python package within this example
-    init.py             - copy of what could be "__init__.py" file for Python module
+    init__.py           - what could be "__init__.py" file for a Python module
     demo1.py            - simple demo of this extension

 * src